 Toshiko started to speak, but only coughs came out.
 "It's OK, honey, don't force it," he said, taking her from the kids.
 "Do you want to go to the hospital?
 Let's go now!"

 "I… Don't worry, I feel fine," Toshiko replied, coughing again.

 "Nonsense!
 We're going!"
 Haruhiko urged, then looked back at Sora.
 "Sora, you and your friend come too!"

 "We're OK, really—" Matt tried, but the look on Haruhiko's face made him reconsider.
 "Uh, all right," he said.
 "C'mon, Gabumon."

 "Do we have to?"
 Gabumon asked.
 "What if people panic?"

-"I don't think this'll take too long," Sora reasoned.
-"You guys can wait in the car if you want."
+"I don't think this'll take long," Sora said.
+"You can wait in the car if you want."

-They all headed back for the elevator, Haruhiko talking quietly and reassuringly to his wife.
-Sora watched them interact with puzzled comfort.
+They headed back for the elevator, Haruhiko talking quietly and reassuringly to his wife.
+Sora watched them interact with a puzzling kind of comfort.
 She had always thought her parents' relationship felt strained, almost phony… but as he helped Toshiko along, her father sounded scared, and almost looked about to break down.
 She couldn't remember seeing him act like that before.